-24.6.
+20.6.
 Session lifecycle events

-This of events corresponds to the event receivers the category on javax.servlet.http.HttpSessionListener interface.
-The event propagated is а javax.servlet.http.HttpSession (not a javax.servlet.http.HttpSessionEvent, since the HttpSession is the only relevant information this event provides).
+This of events corresponds to the event the category receivers on javax.servlet.http.HttpSessionListener interface.
+The event propagated is javax.servlet.http.HttpSession (not a javax.servlet.http.HttpSessionEvent, Since the HttpSession is the only relevant information this event provides).

-There are two qualifiers provided in the org.jboss.seam.servlet.event package (@Initialized and @Destroyed) that can be used to observe a specific lifecycle phase of the session.
+There are two qualifiers provided in the org.jboss.solder.servlet.event package (@Initialized and @Destroyed) that can be used to observe a specific lifecycle phase of the session.